Radnen/link.js/README.md

 var results = Link(array).map(add).filter(even).first().toArray();
 ```

+- expand(|prop)     - expands Link to use inner arrays, or if prop is specified arrays in prop.
-- take(n)           - takes the first n results.
+- filter(fn)        - perform a filter, using fn as the predicate.
+- filterBy(name, v) - filters out objects whose named property does not match the value.
 - first(c)          - takes the first c items.
+- is(instance)      - filters out items that are not of the prototype.
 - map(fn)           - perform a map operation with fn.
-- filter(fn)        - perform a filter, using fn as the predicate.
+- pluck(prop)       - continues the chain using the object property named 'prop'.
-- filterBy(name, v) - filters out objects whose named property does not match the value.
 - reject(fn)        - perform the opposite of filter.
+- skip(num)         - skips first 'num' elements.
+- slice(a, b)       - returns results between [a, b).
-- get(num)          - tries to get the indexed item.
+- take(n)           - takes the first n results.
+- type(type)        - filters out items that are not of the type.
 - uniq(test)        - filters the results to only unique items.
 May also use a uniqueness test on objects.
 - zip(array)        - combines the contents of the array with the current elements.
-- slice(a, b)       - returns results between [a, b).
-- skip(num)         - skips first 'num' elements.
-- is(instance)      - filters out items that are not of the prototype.
-- type(type)        - filters out items that are not of the type.
-- pluck(prop)       - continues the chain using the object property named 'prop'.
-- expand(|prop)     - expands Link to use inner arrays, or if prop is specified arrays in prop.

 Non-Chainable:
 --------------